n-flint/Sophia-Rails/README.md

 Testing Google Text to Speech:

 *Google Speech api will look for an Environment Variable called GOOGLE_APPLICATION_CREDENTIALS that points to the path of key.json assigned by google.
-More info can be found [here](#Description).
+More info can be found [here](https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries) in the 'Before you begin' section.
 Use installed Figaro gem to hide environment variables*

 ```
 bundle exec rspec spec/services